weihan1004/assignment-03/readme.md

   the web interface instead of the desktop app or the terminal) see [GitHub Help / Manipulating Files / Creating new files](https://help.github.com/articles/creating-new-files/).

+- If you'd like more of a challenge, try implementing more complex shapes or animations.
+Be creative!

+- If you'd like to use a graphics library of some sort, perhaps [SFML](http://www.sfml-dev.org) please do!
+I wanted to use one rather than simply printing to the terminal, but I couldn't justify making it a requirement (and I also didn't have enough time to experiment).

 -------------------------------------------------------------------------------